MarcusThum/LED-Visualizer/README.md

 > ![](images/LED-Music-Visualizer.jpeg)

-- I have completed the the project with a working personal LED Music Visualizer.
+I have completed the the project with a working personal LED Music Visualizer.
+I don't have to share.

 **If anyone is keen to learn**